FastWARC (Python)

 ClueWeb22 WARCs are a bit more predictable than ClueWeb09 WARCs, but have non-trivial defects nonetheless.

 First, the initial warcinfo records are missing the required Content-Length header, so we have to rely on heuristics to determine where the record ends.
-If strict_mode=False is set and the WARC is read from a GZip-compressed stream, FastWARC will attempt to use the internal buffer boundaries for determining the record end.
+If strict_mode=False is set and the WARC is read from a Gzip-compressed stream, FastWARC will attempt to use the internal buffer boundaries for determining the record end.
 If you are reading the WARC as an uncompressed file, FastWARC has to seek forward to the next valid WARC/1.1 version line.
 In this case the record body will be skipped as empty.
-Without strict_mode=False, FastWARC will stop after the first header block.
+Without quirks_mode=True, FastWARC will stop after the first header block.

 Second, all records are of type response with Content-Type: application/http; msgtype=response, yet they contain only the HTML body and not the full HTTP response (the correct record type would be resource with Content-Type: text/html).
 This incorrect type description will trigger FastWARC’s automatic HTTP parsing, which will result in empty or incomplete record bodies.
 To avoid this, explicitly set parse_http=False.